crispinprojects/speakingcalendar/README.md

 ## Talking

-* Events are spoken when a date on the month view calendar is selected (assuming talk preferences selected).
+* Events are spoken when a date on the month view calendar is selected (assuming talk preferences checked).

 ### Information